daveliepmann/from-java-to-clojure/README.md

 ```

 #### Clojure
-Idiomatic Clojure naming uses an exclamation point suffix to denote that the function is impure (it "does something" elsewhere rather than returning a value).
-Use of side effects is minimized in the functional style.
+Idiomatic Clojure naming uses an exclamation point suffix to denote that the function is impure (it "does something" elsewhere in addition to returning a value).
+These are called side effects and their use is minimized in Clojure's default functional style.

 ```clojure
 (defn do-something! []